Karolinska Genome Engineering

 We use BioRad’s QX200 droplet digital PCR (ddPCR) system to determine gene copy number prior to editing, and to quantify the frequency of the edited allele in a population of cells after editing.

 Workflow of a typical project

 A typical project consists of three phases.
-First, the client contacts KGE for the initial project discussion.
-The project prioritization is established and the client provides mycoplasma-tested parental cells.
+First, the client contacts KGE for an initial project discussion.
+If the client and KGE agree on initiating a project, a project agreement is composed which is signed by both client and KGE.
+The client will subsequently provide two mycoplasma-tested parental cell vials.

-In the second phase, KGE will design and synthesize guide RNAs and donor templates.
-Cell culture will be established, baseline copy number assessment by ddPCR will be performed and delivery method of the plasmids optimized.
+In the second phase, KGE will design an editing strategy and order guide RNAs and donor templates.
+Cell culture will be established and delivery method of the plasmids optimised.
 During editing & validation the editing components will be delivered into the target cells, followed by quantification of edited allele frequency (ddPCR).
 Edited cells will be returned to the client.
 The pool will be tested for mycoplasma and delivery of edited cells will be done as a pool or as single cells sorted in 96 well plates.